CoinFabrik/alex-lisalab-io-docs/developers/contracts/liabtc-mint-endpoint.md

 #### `finalize-burn`

-Finalizes a burn request by transferring the `aBTC` funds from the registry to the user (`requested-by` field of the request).
+Finalizes a burn request by transferring the `aBTC` from the registry to the user (`requested-by` field of the request).
 Request is set as `FINALIZED`.
 Anyone can call.

 ##### Parameters